 paintings

-MANAV GUPTA | TWENTY-SIX-YEARS RETROSPECTIVE
+MANAV GUPTA | TWENTY-SEVEN-YEARS RETROSPECTIVE

 Rainforests and the Timeless Metaphors of Dreams .
 Umbilical Cords of Earth Air Water Fire Space .
 Lyrics of Light.
 Apostrophe of white .
 Non Limiting Horizons .
 Intimate Whispers .
 Shoonya- From Beyond .
 Aqueous Dreams .